Hey fellow musicians… Ron Greene here,

 I hope this section has shed some light on music theory and how the Music Dials could assist with your resolve to play better, whether you are a guitar player, bass guitar player, Keyboard player, mandolin or banjo player, or any instrument for that matter (like horns, etc.).

 I look forward to providing more tips on playing better musically with your instrument(s) in all of our following blog postings.
-Let’s venture into how “Playing by Ear” relates to music and the Music Dials on the next posting.
+Let’s venture into how “Playing by Ear” soon, as it relates to playing music.

 Have a great musical day!